 Historic Fourth Ward Park

 This splash pad is located right off the BeltLine in the middle of Historic Fourth Ward Park.
 It is pretty large and has a low stream section for smaller kids and a larger area with multiple jets of splashing water.
 There is free accessible parking and bathrooms nearby.
-There is also a park nearby for the kids and is free to the public.
+There is also a park nearby for the kids, which is free to the public.

 Atlanta Botanical Gardens